alevy/simple.cx/pages/templates.md

 ### Variable substitution

 Templates are evaluated with a single global variable called `@`.
-For example, you can refernce the global in your template like so:
+For example, you can reference the global in your template like so:

      The value in my global is $@$.